-DOC Impact: (1)(a) G.S.
+DOC Impact: G.S.
 14-23.2, Murder of an unborn child; penalties

 There were 82 convictions for first degree murder and 230 convictions for second degree murder (Class B2) in FY 2009-10.
-It is not known whether any of these 312 convictions also involved the death of an unborn child under the circumstances set forth above so as to qualify for the new Class A felony in G.S.
+It is not known whether any of these 312 convictions also involved the death of an unborn child so as to qualify for the new Class A felony in G.S.
 14-23.2.

-Because no current convicted offense contains the element of the killing of an unborn child, it is not known how many convictions for existing offenses, or how many currently uncharged acts, would support the new Class A felony.
-The proposed offense would apply to conduct which does not currently result in a homicide charge, or in any criminal charge.
+The proposed offense would also apply to conduct which does not currently result in a homicide charge, or in any criminal charge.
 A felony that would support a charge of felony murder under G.S.
 14-17 but which results in the death of an unborn child and no live-born victim would qualify for the additional Class A felony in G.S.
 14-23.2.
 Likewise, an assault on a pregnant woman with the intent to kill the unborn child, resulting in the death of the fetus but not the mother, would qualify for the new Class A felony.
+A reckless and wanton act inherently dangerous to human or fetal life resulting in the death of an unborn child but in no other harm would also qualify for the Class A felony under G.S.
+14-23.2.
 Given the many scenarios that would sustain a charge, the breadth of conduct covered by the new offense cannot be determined.